-Finally, after a bunch of beta versions, On 20th September Apple released their new operating system iOS 15 for iPhones and iPadOS15 for iPads. iOS 15 brings amazing new features and advancements that help you connect, share, explore and do whatever you want from your iPhone.
+Finally, after a bunch of beta versions, On the 20th of September Apple released their new operating system iOS 15 for iPhones and iPadOS15 for iPads. iOS 15 brings amazing new features and advancements that help you connect, share, explore and do whatever you want from your iPhone.

 iOS 15 is currently available for selected devices starting from iPhone 6S and supported almost all thereafter.
 Both the first and second generations of the SE model also get the update.
 More recent (7th generation) iPad users are also able to download the iPadOS15 for their devices.